 Horse Head Theatre Co.
-To Present Houston Playwright, Abby Koenig's YOUR FAMILY SUCKS, 12/06 - 12/22
+Presents Abby Koenig's YOUR FAMILY SUCKS, Now thru 12/22

 YOUR FAMILY SUCKS is a dark comedy about a family just like yours.
 Mom is crazy, dad is a drunk, big sis is socially awkward and little sister has an unhealthy obsession with the world's biggest Heb-Pop (Hebrew-Pop) star.
 When the youngest sister discovers that her crush is an avid fan of a game show called "Your Family Sucks," she just has to get her family on the show.
 And that's when everything falls apart.

 Horse Head has never been known to put on a "traditional" play and this one is no different.
 In addition to the play's biting humor and its use of surrealism, the game show element of the show is also what attracted the company to it.

 "We were excited to do this play for so many different reasons," says Kevin Holden, Horse Head's Creative Director.
 "Firstly, Horse Head loves working with local talent and the idea of this wild and zany game show being such a big part of the show sealed the deal."

 The game show will not only be a part of the universe of the play, but the audience will also be given the opportunity to participate as if they too were a part of this world.
 Willing (or unwilling) participants will be able to compete in various events throughout the performance.

 Playwright Abby Koenig is thrilled to have Horse Head producing this piece.
 "Their approach to theater is so unique, I can't wait to see what they will do with the play."

 YOUR FAMILY SUCKS opens tonight, December 6 and runs through December 22.
 Performances are December 6-8, 10, 13-15, 20-22 at 8 pm (Pre-Game Show Event, 7:30 pm).Tickets are priced at $20.